cchiao/cchiao/README.md

 🤔 I'm looking for leads on:
 - projects and positions that will help Democrats win in 2022
 - great biking routes in New York that are public-transportation accessible
-- volunteer work with transportation infrastructure
+- volunteer (or contract!) work with transportation infrastructure